Sewer Scope Inspection in the Triangle, NC

 Access

-The inspector first locates an appropriate access point to the sewer line.
-This is usually an exterior cleanout or another accessible drain connection.
+The inspector locates an accessible entry point to the sewer line, such as an exterior cleanout or drain connection.

 02